-This report is made solely to the Directors of Solicitors Indemnity Fund Limited.
+This report is made solely to the Directors of Solicitors Indemnity Fund Limited (as administrator of the Fund).
 Our audit work has been undertaken so that we might state to the Directors of Solicitors Indemnity Fund Limited those matters we are required to state to them in an auditor's report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Directors Of the Solicitors Indemnity Fund Limited for our audit work, for this report, or for the opinions we have formed.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Directors of the Solicitors Indemnity Fund Limited for our audit work, for this report, or for the opinions we have formed.